seankim658/codeprompts/docs/setup.md

 ## Setting up Shell Completions

-Codeprompts supports shell completions for bash, zsh, fish, and powershell.
+Codeprompts supports shell completions for bash, zsh, fish, and powershell (shell completions will only work if you install the tool to the system path).
 To set up completions:

 1. Generate the completion script for your shell or download from the `completions/` directory.